It is important to make sure all goes well at the start of an online course or students

 - Clearly state grading policy and expectations at the start of your course

-- Grade on quality (content-related, scholarly, not superficial) and quantity (number
+- Grade on quality (content-related, scholarly, not superficial) and quantity (number and length of posts)

 - Some teachers require students to comment on other student posts